nooblyjs/noobly-core/README.md

 ![This is an image](https://i.ibb.co/DQyKLh7/robot-br1-generated-100.jpg)

-# noobs core
+# noobly core

-The noobs core project encapsulates infrastructure enables that allows for faster (hopefully) development of applications.
+The noobly core project encapsulates infrastructure enables that allows for faster (hopefully) development of applications.

-What makes this framework different is that although the default run condition for Noobs core uses embedded and simple version of the default services so it can be run without any external dependancies, it can be scaled up to use enterprise components without any changes to the using application.
+What makes this framework different is that although the default run condition for noobly core uses embedded and simple version of the default services so it can be run without any external dependancies, it can be scaled up to use enterprise components without any changes to the using application.

 ## Components
 The following services are available for any application to use: